 SCFD's Sphere of Influence (SOI) is not coterminous with the existing boundaries of the District.
 The SOI includes all of South County except the cities of Morgan Hill and Gilroy and the more remote areas of the Diablo Range.
 SCFD's SOI is located generally south of Bailey Avenue along Little Uvas Creek and extends southeast along Pacheco Highway to the county line, extends east along the Diablo Range ridge line up to the San José SOI and extends west to the Santa Clara-Santa Cruz County border.
 The Coyote Valley area within SCFD to the north is located outside the SCFD SOI.
-The District's SOI was last amended in 2014 to add 12,995 acres of unincorporated lands that are located outside the SOI of the City of San José and the Town of Los Gatos as part of a subsequent annexation of 38,648 to enable SCFD to have jurisdictional authority over these lands in order to enter into an Automatic Aid agreement with the Santa Cruz County Fire Department for providing fire protection services to the area (South Santa Clara County Fire Protection District Sphere of Influence Amendment and Annexation 2014).
+The District's SOI was last amended in 2014 to add 12,995 acres of unincorporated lands that are located outside the SOI of the City of San José and the Town of Los Gatos as part of a subsequent annexation of 38,648 to enable SCFD to have jurisdictional authority over these lands in order to enter into an Automatic Aid agreement with the Santa Clara County Fire Protection District Sphere of Influence Amendment and Annexation 2014).
 The following figure is a map of the district boundaries.